openfootball/openfootball.github.io/questions.md

 (13)  DF  Dante                 #  12, Bayern Munich (GER)
 ~~~

-Bonus Exercise: Try to add by hand matchday-by-matchday the schedule for the English Premier League,
+Bonus Exercise: Try to write by hand the schedule for the English Premier League -
+week-by-week - 380 matches all together, for example?
-for example?
-Did you enjoy writing the match schedule in JSON? in CSV? in XML? in _[your data format here]_?
+Are you enjoying writing the match schedule in JSON? in CSV? in XML? in _[your data format here]_?
 Why not post an example (e.g. a link to a gist or to your document)
-to the [mailing list](http://groups.google.com/group/opensport) for comparison?
+to the [forum / mailing list](http://groups.google.com/group/opensport) for comparison?

 Now retry the exercise using the new mini language designed for making
 hand-crafting schedules as easy as possible.
 Any difference?